adu3010/AI-Master-s-Thesis/README.md

 # Enhancing Spiking Neural Networks for FMNIST Classification Optimisation Techniques and Finetuning Strategies

 📌 Overview

-This repository contains the research and implementation of Spiking Neural Networks (SNNs) for classifying the Fashion MNIST (FMNIST) dataset.
+This repository contains the research and implementation of Spiking Neural Networks (SNNs) for classifying the Fashion MNIST (FMNIST) dataset which was a part of my Master's Thesis.
 The study explores various optimisation techniques and fine-tuning strategies to enhance the performance of SNNs, comparing their effectiveness against traditional ANN models.

 📄 Thesis Details
 Author: Aditya